Uran: Culture

-Other attractions

-Another major tourist attraction in Uran are the three beaches: Pirwadi Beach, Nagav Beach, and Mankeshwar Beach which is frequented by tourists from nearby areas like Panvel in Navi Mumbai, other parts of Navi Mumbai, and Mumbai.
+A major tourist attraction in Uran are the three beaches: Pirwadi Beach, Nagav Beach, and Mankeshwar Beach which is frequented by tourists from nearby cities like Panvel, Navi Mumbai and Mumbai.
 A distant view of South Mumbai is visible from here.
 A local rural beach Kegav Beach is present, which can also be visited by tourists, and tourists do visit this beach too, but mostly it remains isolated.
-So, in totality, Navi Mumbai's Uran node has four beaches.
+In totality, town has four beaches.

 Ransai Dam is a destination in Uran.
 It is located near Dighode Village.

 An old military fort named Dronagiri is located just beside the ONGC plant on the top of the Dronagiri mountain.
 This was a Maratha fort for a short period before passing into possession of the Portuguese, according to the locals.
 Entry has been banned for security reasons.

 Khopate Village: Khopate Village is popular for Dashami Festival which is celebrated on behalf of Saint Gopalkaka Maharaj.

-Dronagiri Mandir: A view from the top of the mountain where the temple of Dronagiri Devi is situated.
+Dronagiri Deul: A view from the top of the mountain where the temple of Dronagiri Devi is situated.

-Bird watching at the Panje-Funde wetlands.
+There is bird watching at the Panje-Funde wetlands.